JumokeAkinyemi/Loan-Status-Prediction/README.md

 Model Training – Training the SVM model on the preprocessed data.
 Model Evaluation – Assessing performance using accuracy and other metrics.
 New Data Prediction – Testing the model on new or unseen data.
-Dataset DetailsFeatures: Various financial and personal attributes of loan applicants (e.g., income, credit history, loan amount, employment status, etc.).
+Dataset Details Features: Various financial and personal attributes of loan applicants (e.g., income, credit history, loan amount, employment status, etc.).
 Target Variable: Loan approval status (Approved or Rejected).
 Data Source: The dataset is included in the project but should be properly preprocessed before training the model.

-Technologies & Libraries UsedPython
+# Technologies & Libraries UsedPython
 Jupyter Notebook
 NumPy – Numerical computations
 Pandas – Data manipulation
 Matplotlib & Seaborn – Data visualization
+Scikit-learn – Machine learning algorithms and evaluation metrics

+# Model Used
-Scikit-learn – Machine learning algorithms and evaluation metrics Model UsedThe project employs a Support Vector Machine (SVM) for loan status classification.
+The project employs a Support Vector Machine (SVM) for loan status classification.